800.704.0986 comodo secure

 For those who cannot get sufficient sunshine to bring their Vitamin D3 levels to optimum, probably, no other single supplement would be as important as Vitamin D3.

-In regard to the tactic of minimizing autoimmune confusion a woman's body, right after insuring adequate Vitamin D3 levels, we believe that there is nothing more productive than to focus on internal cleanliness.
-The immune system’s job is to attack foreign proteins, but when the immune system is targeting numerous foreign proteins, it is more likely to begin making mistakes.
+In regard to the important tactic of minimizing autoimmune confusion in a woman's body we believe that, right after insuring adequate Vitamin D3 levels, there is nothing more productive than to focus on internal cleanliness.
+The reason this is so important is that it minimizes the number of targets that the immune system needs to seek and destroy.
+When the immune system is targeting numerous foreign proteins, it is more likely to begin making mistakes.
 The fewer the foreign proteins in the body, the less likely it is that immune system confusion will result.
+Hence, keeping the internal body clean is paramount

 Our main recommended tactics for cleansing the internal human body include:

-• Opening the detoxification pathways of the body: ways to do this this includes saunas, hot baths, aerobic exercise, detoxification wraps, massage, salt rubs, moving the lymph, drinking more water, consuming supplemental iodine, magnesium, boron, aromatic oils, etc.
+• Opening the detoxification pathways of the body: ways to do this this includes saunas, hot baths, aerobic exercise, detoxification wraps, massage, salt rubs, moving the lymph through whole body exercise, stretching Chi machines or lymph draining massages, drinking more water, consuming supplemental iodine, magnesium, boron, aromatic oils, etc. A woman should be doing all of these, if possible.

 • Preventing accumulation of heavy metals in the first place: Only permitting composite (or titanium metal) materials to be installed by a dentist in one’s mouth.
 Dental mental is the single most potent damager of the immune system and should not be permitted in anyone’s mouth.
 Heavy metals change normal proteins causing the immune system to see them as foreign.
 Women are nearly 20% more likely than men to see a dentist.
 Thus, they are more likely to have dental metal in their mouths than men.